 Blue cohosh is best mixed with other mucilaginous herbs if using it for long periods of time as it can irritate the digestive tract when taken alone.
 It is best to use the cut and sifted form rather than the powder for the same reason.
 Midwives still use this herb for assistance with delivery, other than that it is mostly used by women for help with menstrual issues.
 It has been used for candida, constipation, fiberous cystic disease, endometriosis, cervical dysplasia, hiccups, warts, acne, joint and muscle pain, colds and flu and as a vermifuge.

 Too much of this herb can cause stomach cramps, diarrhea, chest pain and an increase in blood sugar and blood pressure.
 It has been said by the NYU Langone Medical Center that it can interfere with the implantation of fertilized eggs in the uterus and cause damage to the uterus as well as the thyroid.
 (Personally I think if that’s the case then there would be a boat load of native American women with thyroid problems…) WebMD says it shouldn’t be used by children, pregnant and/or nursing women, those with skin conditions, heart conditions, diabetics or those on blood pressure medications.
 They also caution those with hormone sensitive conditions such as endometriosis, breast and/or uterine cancer and uterine fibroids.
 As always, consult a qualified physician before ever starting an herbal product or regimen.

-As is customary with my posts I am including some links below for your perusal.
-Use them as you see fit.
-Stay strong and healthy
+As is customary with my posts I am including some links for your perusal.
+Enjoy and stay strong and healthy!